KI7MT/wspr-analytics/examples/README.md

 ### Pandas Compression Test Results

 The follwing data shows the results of converting several [Apache Parquet][] formats.
-Substantial disk space conservation can be achived with little very impact using as you'll see in the read tests.
-As the compression increases, so does the length of time it takes to create the file.
+Substantial disk space conservation can be achived with very little impact when readind as you'll see in the read tests.

+Generally, as the compression increases so does the length of time it takes to create the file.
 However, the disk savings are substantial.
-Using [Apache Spark][], read times are on par with the results you'll see form the [Apache Arrow][] read tests ( Very Fast !! ),
+Using [Apache Spark][], read times are on par with the results you'll see from the the read tests below ( Very Fast !! ).

 >NOTE : make note of the CSV Read Time while using [Pandas] in a a `Single Thead`

+Disk space savings range from `>= 5 : 1` to `8 : 1` depending on the compression
+you'd like to use.
+It's a `substantial` savings.

 ```bash
 Pandas CSV Conversion Method